 Remember, if you have full tort coverage, you automatically qualify for pain and suffering damages.

 Call Berger and Green for Help Today

 Do not try to take on the insurance companies alone.
-Call Berger and Green in Allegheny County today for help filing your claim.
+Call the knowledgable car accident lawyers in Allegheny County for help filing your claim.
 We will fight to prove that you are entitled to fair and full compensation for your damages, including pain and suffering damages, and we will not stop fighting until you receive it.